Equity and other causes

 Goring's relationship with his union was fraught with conflict and, as an influential and conservative member of the union he waged battles in the 1970s with such left-leaning members as the Redgraves: Vanessa and her brother Corin.
 He did not want union funds being contributed to causes such as the Miner's Strike fund as he viewed that as sacrificing its neutrality.
 He believed that, above all, the union's focus should always be on the welfare of its members and that it should not get involved in political causes.

 However, in 1992, he unsuccessfully sought to end the restriction on the sale of radio and television programmes to apartheid South Africa.
-This particular litigation nearly bankrupted him, due to the heavy amount of court costs.
+This particular litigation nearly bankrupted him, due to the heavy amount of court costs (estimated at the time to be up to £180000).
+He had even put up the deeds of his house as surety for his legal costs for the earlier court case that went to the House of Lords.